nelbr/6502/README.md

-Attention this in a "WORK IN PROGRESS" 6502 library.
+Attention this is a "WORK IN PROGRESS" 6502 library.
 More documentation to follow